tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 Providing a {{site.productname}} editor with the default configuration, such as:
 {% include codepen.html id="default" %}

-This selector can be used on any block element while using this option in {{site.productname}}'s [inline editing mode](../use-tinymce-inline/).
-Inline editing mode edits the content in place instead of replacing the element with an `iframe`.
+The selector can target any block element when the editor is used in [inline editing mode](../use-tinymce-inline/).
+Inline mode edits the content in place, instead of replacing the element with an `iframe`.

 The following example uses the `selector` in inline editing mode on a `div` element with `id` `'editable'`: